Food Fun & News

 Some grocery items can last forever if they’re stored properly.
 Follow these tricks to stop wasting food—and money.

 “Herbs can go off very quickly, so prior to that happening, chop them up finely, put them in an ice cube tray, and add either water or olive oil,” advises Nikki Sharp, author of Meal Prep Your Way to Weight Loss and host of the podcast #Adulting.
 “Then, when you’re ready to use the herb, pop it out and you can heat the olive oil up in a pan while sautéing your cilantro, for example.
 Alternatively, add mint and water then throw into smoothies.”
 This method allows herbs to last for up to a year, Sharp says.
-Check out 11 foods you’re probably storing wrong.
+By changing your storage habits, you can also save these 11 foods you’re probably preserving wrong.

 Fresh fruit is great, but frozen fruit will give you more bang for your buck if you’re looking for longevity.
 “Fruits can add flavor to any dish, or you can use them to whip up smoothies that can act as a meal or snack,” says Beth Warren, author of Secrets of a Kosher Girl.
-“Frozen fruit lasts about one year in the freezer.”
-Learn which 10 foods should never go in the freezer.
+“Frozen fruit lasts about one year in the freezer,” but make sure you never put these 10 foods in the freezer with it.

 “Frozen vegetables are just as nutritious as fresh ones, and sometimes even more so because they are stored straight from harvest,” Warren explains.
 “Nutrients like vitamin C are lost over time, so frozen vegetables like string beans are more likely to have more than fresh.
 They are an easy solution to getting veggies on your plate when on a budget or in a time crunch, and they last for about 18 months in the freezer.”